patw0929/pr-bot/README.md

 1. **If run locally**, it'll checkout the default branch of your repo AND use the current directory and the current files for the second version.
-1. **If run on Travis**, it'll checkout the base of the Pull Request, or the target branch, for the first version and it'll checkout the Pull Request commit as the second version.
+1. **If run on Travis or CircleCI**, it'll checkout the base of the Pull Request, or the target branch, for the first version and it'll checkout the Pull Request commit as the second version.